Entanglement Entropy and Complexity in Dyonic Quantum Black Holes

 The CA conjecture proposes that the complexity of boundary states is proportional to the gravitational action evaluated in the Wheeler-De Witt (WDW) patch, \emph{i.e.} the region of union of all possible spacelike codimension-one surfaces anchored at constant boundary time.
 The CA proposal is then given by

 In all the discussion above, it was assumed that the bulk gravitational theory is purely classical \emph{i.e.} the central charge of the boundary CFT has been taken to be infinite.
-In this paper, we will take into account the quantum effects of bulk quantum fields on the holographic entanglement entropy as well as holographic complexity in the Karch-Randall (KR) braneworld setup \cite{Karch:2000ct}, also known as \textit{double holography}.
-Double holography facilitates us with three different descriptions of a theory. \begin{itemize} \item \textbf{Boundary Perspective:} Describes a $d$-dimensional $\text{CFT}_{d}$ with a co-dimension one conformal defect\footnote{The case when the $\text{CFT}_{d}$ has a boundary on which the $(d-1)$-dimensional CFT lives give rise to AdS/BCFT \cite{Takayanagi:2011zk}}. \item \textbf{Brane perspective:} Gives the holographic dual description of the boundary perspective ($\text{CFT}_{d}$ with defect) in terms of a matter-coupled $d$-dimensional dynamical gravity theory, which is joined to an external bath $\text{CFT}_{d}$ via transparent boundary conditions. \item \textbf{Bulk perspective:} The $d$ dimensional matter coupled dynamical gravity with the bath $\text{CFT}_{d}$ has a $\text{AdS}_{d+1}$ gravity dual with a $\text{AdS}_{d}$ brane (End of the world brane) of tension $\tau$ on which the dynamical gravity is localized.
+In this paper, we will take into account the quantum effects of bulk quantum fields on the holographic entanglement entropy\footnote{A similar study has been done in \cite{Chakrabortty:2020ptb, Pant:2025zhw} where the authors have consider the quantum backreaction by heavy-flavor insertions and boundary deformations on the HEE, HC and choas.} as well as holographic complexity in the Karch-Randall (KR) braneworld setup \cite{Karch:2000ct}, also known as \textit{double holography}.
+Double holography\footnote{A top-down string theory realization of double holography has been given in \cite{Uhlemann_2021, Karch_2022, Deddo:2023oxn}.} facilitates us with three different descriptions of a theory. \begin{itemize} \item \textbf{Boundary Perspective:} Describes a $d$-dimensional $\text{CFT}_{d}$ with a co-dimension one conformal defect\footnote{The case when the $\text{CFT}_{d}$ has a boundary on which the $(d-1)$-dimensional CFT lives give rise to AdS/BCFT \cite{Takayanagi:2011zk}.}. \item \textbf{Brane perspective:} Gives the holographic dual description of the boundary perspective ($\text{CFT}_{d}$ with defect) in terms of a matter-coupled $d$-dimensional dynamical gravity theory, which is joined to an external bath $\text{CFT}_{d}$ via transparent boundary conditions. \item \textbf{Bulk perspective:} The $d$ dimensional matter coupled dynamical gravity with the bath $\text{CFT}_{d}$ has a $\text{AdS}_{d+1}$ gravity dual with a $\text{AdS}_{d}$ brane (End of the world brane) of tension $\tau$ on which the dynamical gravity is localized.